ElyasCore/Login-System/README.md

-# Login System
+Login System

-A simple Java console-based login system that checks usernames and passwords.
+A simple Java login system with a predefined username and password.

-### Built with
-- Java
-- IntelliJ IDEA

-### Version
-v1.0

-> First version — built while learning Java fundamentals.
+The program gives the user up to three login attempts, displays the remaining attempts after failed logins, and locks the account after three unsuccessful attempts.

+Concepts Practiced

+String Comparison · equals() · for Loops · Counters · Conditions · Input Handling · Access Control Logic